bencheeorg/benchee/README.md

 ```

-### Setup and teardown
+### Hooks (Setup, Teardown etc.)

+If you want to do something before or after something happens in benchee, we got you coverd!
+In general, there are 3 distrinct times where you might want to do something before/after it happened:

+* the whole suite (aka before everything/after everything) - done by just running code before/after benchee
+* an individual benchmarking scenario (one result reported you, combination of a benchmarking function and possibly an input) - `before_scenario`/`after_scenario`
+* each individual invocation of a benchmarking function - `before_each`/`after_each`

+benchee covers all these cases (well the first one doesn't need any specific support) and each of them will be discussed here followed by a little overview when what actually happens.

+Of course, **hooks are not included in the measured run times**.
+So they are there espacially if you want to do something and want it to **not be included in the measured times**.
+Sadly there is the notable exception of _too_fast_functions_ (the ones that execute in less than 10 microseconds).
+As we need to measure their repeated invocations to get halfway good measurements `before_each` and `after_each` hooks are included there

+Before you dig deep into these, **most of the times you shouldn't actually need these**.
+When you are just benchmarking plain old immutable functions no hooks whatsoever should be needed.
+Hooks are mostly needed when you need side effects to happen, randomize something or whatever.

+#### Before/After everything happens

-If you want to do setup and teardown, i.e. do something before or after the benchmarking suite executes this is very easy in benchee.
+If you want to do setup and teardown for the whole benchmarking, i.e. do something before or after the benchmarking suite executes this is very easy in benchee (think: "before all" and "after all").
 As benchee is just plain old functions just do it before/after you call benchee:

 ```elixir
 your_setup()